 Saint Martin's has study abroad programs in hundreds of locations around the world.
-Pick from universities located in Argentina, Australia, Chile, China, Costa Rica, Egypt, England, France, Ghana, India, Israel, Italy, Ireland, Korea, Japan, Mexico, New Zealand, Peru, Scotland, Spain, and Wales.
+Pick from universities located in Argentina, Australia, Chile, China, Costa Rica, England, France, India, Israel, Italy, Ireland, Korea, Japan, Mexico, New Zealand, Peru, Scotland, Spain, Wales, and more!

 What you need to know:

-- The cost of a semester abroad is approximately the same as a semester at Saint Martin's and often your financial aid will transfer.
+- The cost of a semester abroad can be approximately the same as a semester at Saint Martin's and financial aid may transfer depending on the program.

 - You do not need to speak a foreign language to study abroad.